A Victoria's Secret Model Is Also A Programmer: That Shouldn't Be Newsworthy

 "[I've seen] people who aren't models, they're just women, get the same sort of treatment on the internet and in real life," she told Refinery29.
 "If someone doesn't look like the image that people have in their mind of the conventional programmer, they often have to do more to prove them false."

-These beliefs are reflected in the numbers: According to the National Center for Women and Information Technology, women made up just 26% of the computing workforce in 2017.
-This figure falls to just 3% for women of color.
+These beliefs are reflected in the numbers: According to the National Centre for Women and Information Technology, women made up just 26% of the computing workforce in 2017.
+This figure falls to just 3% for women of colour.

 Advertisement

-Scott, who came to New York after graduating college to pursue acting, fell into modeling when she signed with an agency that represented both actors and models.
-She soon earned an exclusive contract with Calvin Klein, and then landed the crème de la crème of the modeling résumé, a spot in the Victoria's Secret Fashion Show lineup, in 2009.
+Scott, who came to New York after graduating college to pursue acting, fell into modelling when she signed with an agency that represented both actors and models.
+She soon earned an exclusive contract with Calvin Klein, and then landed the crème de la crème of the modelling résumé, a spot in the Victoria's Secret Fashion Show lineup, in 2009.

 “